<span class="not-set">(not set)</span>

-Combining electronics, programming, light, color and video, his works explore the encounter between control systems and spatial devices and materials to create walkable lighting installations generating experiences of "pure visuality", omitting the identification or association with the known.
-He is currently working on his master's thesis project, developing works that analyze natural lighting situations to generate lighting installations, relating spatial organizations with chromatic data and electronic circuits.
+Magdalena Molinari is an Argentinian visual artist and architect.
+Combining electronics, programming, light, color, and video, her works explore the relationship between control systems, spatial devices, and materials to create walkable light installations generating experiences of pure sensation, omitting identification or association with the known.